prachigauriar/TWTValidation/README.md

 If one of TWTValidation’s validators doesn’t meet your needs, it’s easy to add new validators or extend existing ones.
-Simply subclass `TWTValidator` or one of its subclasses and override `-validateValue:error:`.
+Simply subclass `TWTValidator` or one of its subclasses and override `‑validateValue:error:`.
 Take a look at any `TWTValidator` subclass for more guidance.
 We also provide some convenience methods for building error objects, which can be found in `TWTValidationErrors.h`.